Thank you for subscribing

 You’ll be sent the latest news, exclusive offers and competitions to your inbox.

-“There are some simple, low-tech and low-cost ways to increase your energy efficiency when renting,” says Head of RACV Trades Kieran Davies, who rented for five years in Melbourne.
+“There are some simple, low-tech and low-cost ways to increase your energy efficiency when renting,” says RACV Head of Trades Kieran Davies, who rented for five years in Melbourne.

 How to make your home energy efficient as a renter